aadilmoghal/SF1/README.md

 # Improvements

-what could have done

-better interface with better colours

-nav bar could be included to help navigation
+There are many different improvements that could have been made to take this Food basket idea to the next level.
+Some of the improvements would have been

+- A login page for users to store their basket for personal use.

+- A second database in order for users to access more foods.

+- A search bar filter to browse different foods that they may be interested in.

+- A Navbar in order for users to navigate through the page better.

 # Bibliography

-I would like to thank and acknoledge the QA Trainers and my frinds that helped my with obsetcles i came accross during the development of this application
+I would like to thank and acknowledge the QA Trainers and my friends that helped my with obstacles I came across during the development of this application

-Project By Aadil Moghal
+Project by Aadil Moghal